Rainbow Mountain Trek or Vinincunca Trek – Group Service

 After breakfast we will begin our hike, following a beautiful creek through a portal in between the mountains, accompanied by our first views of Ausangate, the fifth highest peak of Peru.
 Along the way we will pass through herds of hundreds of alpacas and llamas and the occasional shepherd or local people moving about their daily activities.

-Our total ascent will last about 4 hours, bringing us to our final destination and highest point on our trek, Vinicunca or Rainbow Mountain (5,020 mts / 16,466 ft), or, as we like to call it, Apu Ausangate’s Poncho!
+Our total ascent will last about 4 hours, bringing us to our final destination and highest point on our Rainbow Mountain trek (or Vinicunca trek), at 5,020 mts / 16,466 ft, or, as we like to call it, Apu Ausangate’s Poncho!
 Here we will stop to admire and appreciate the outstanding views in all directions and the rare geological formations that appear to be painted with exotic colors by Gods hand.
 Far below and into the distance are infinite valleys and glaciers as far as one can see.

 We will stop for about 30 minutes – the perfect amount of time to rest, to have a snack, and immerse yourself in this wild environment before we must begin our descent, roughly three hours.
 Upon arrival at the trailhead our chef will be waiting with a delicious hot lunch.
 We will have time after lunch to visit some of the local households and observe the lifestyle and customs that are still being practiced today since Inca times.
 Here the native language of Quechua is spoken very well and agriculture is essential for life.